DIYBigData/pyspark-benchmark/README.md

 Each operation is timed independently.

-To run the Shuffle Benchmark, use this command:
+To run the shuffle benchmark, use this command:
 ```
 spark-submit --master spark://spark-master:7077 \
 	benchmark-shuffle.py /path/to/test/data/file -r num_partitions -n 'benchmark-job-name'
 ```
 Where:
 * `--master spark://spark-master:7077` - The `spark-submit` option identifying where your Spark master is.
 * `/path/to/test/data/file` - The complete file path to where the test data to be used was generated to.
-This can be a HDFS fiel URL.
+This can be a HDFS file URL.
 The exact value depends on your Spark cluster set up and what filepath you used when generating the test data.
 * `-r num_partitions` - This sets the number of partitions that the the test data should be repartitioned to during the Repartition benchmark test.
 * `-n 'benchmark-job-name'` - The name to use for this job.
 In this case, it is not a `spark-submit` option because the benchmarking job uses it too.